 purpose of mercy, and mercy is always for the purpose of grace.
 The only

-reason God had mercy on us in the first place was that we were born in sin
+reason God had mercy on us was that we were born in sin

-through no fault of our own, making us victims of sin.
-We didn’t ask for
+through no fault of our own, making us victims.
+We didn’t ask to be born in

-those of our sinful nature, and by a new source of power by the grace of God.
+contrasting our sinful nature, and live by a new source of power by the grace of God.

 (238a) Kingdom of God